Updated on September 16, 2019 | Parts of Speech

-An interjection is a word that does not carry any grammatical meaning, but merely expresses a reaction of some kind.
-Adding an interjection to a phrase does not alter the meaning of the phrase, nor does removing an interjection from a phrase.
+An interjection does not carry any grammatical meaning.
+Rather, it merely expresses a reaction of some kind.
+As such, adding an interjection to a phrase (or removing one) does not alter the phrase’s meaning.

 Words such as oh, uh, wow, and yikes are interjections.